QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++

-Britain has a relatively similar pattern compared to the US.
+Britain has a similar pattern compared to the US.

 However, it has a more significant drop in GDP growth during global economic recessions.